4f

 THICKER THAN WATER

-‘enjoyable, with a touch of dark humour’ (Scene)
+'enjoyable, with a touch of dark humour' (SCDS Scene)

 Mrs Prince makes her son a vampire cloak for his birthday.
 Harold is captivated, and bites a girl at his birthday party.
 He decides on a career as a vampire, and his reign as the self-styled Prince of Darkness begins.
-As Harold grows older, he and his mother encounter horrified parents and a succession of angry teachers, until his fumbling attempts at seduction lead to the deaths of a number of women.
-Combined with his new career, this eventually results in Harold’s downfall and his inevitable destruction in the traditional vampire manner – a stake through the heart.
+He and his mother encounter horrified parents and a succession of angry teachers, until his fumbling attempts at seduction lead to the deaths of a number of women.
+Combined with his new career, this results in Harold’s downfall and his destruction in the traditional vampire manner – a stake through the heart.

 TOO MANY BRIDES FOR DRACULA